raw-labs/squirro-sales/sales-enablement-guide.md

 - **Dataset**: SwissBiz - 1,000 Swiss company registrations (30 years of data)
 - **Pre-configured MXCP tools**: search_companies, aggregate_companies, timeseries_companies, categorical_company_values

+**🎯 Demo Strategy**: Keep the MXCP AI Guide open in another tab.
+If prospects ask technical questions beyond the demo script, switch to the AI Guide and ask it directly.
+This shows:
+1. How Squirro can create intelligent assistants from any knowledge base
+2. Real-time problem solving without memorizing every detail
+3. The power of combining documents (sales guide) with structured data (SwissBiz)

 ### 12.2 Demo Flow

 #### 1. Opening (5 min)